This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Services offered

 The CTC system is data-driven and evidence-based and uses information collected about local youth to identify areas of need and measure the program's success.
-In 2003, they conducted a Student Health Survey to evaluate high school students' risky behaviors and underlying risk factors.
-Since then, annual surveys as well as periodic interviews and focus groups have helped guide CTC's efforts.
+Every year since 2003, they have conducted a Student Health Survey to evaluate high school students' risky behaviors and underlying risk factors.

 The Coalition publishes and maintains a Community Action Plan for reducing youth substance use and improving youth health in the region.
 The plan is updated regularly by the coalition's workgroups based on updated local data and community input.